rhyskeepence/elm-websocket/README.md

 ## Usage

 This package broadly does two things:
- 1. A library for creating a WAI WebSocket service, which can respond to requests as well as broadcast to all clients.
+ 1. A library for creating a Wai WebSocket service, which can respond to requests as well as broadcast to all clients.
  2. Generates the Elm code for data types, JSON encoders/decoders and a WebSocket subscriber

 First let's create our API - some haskell types to model our Request and Response.
 We derive Generic and ElmType,
-so that (Elm Export)[https://github.com/krisajenkins/elm-export] can do it's thing.
+so that [Elm Export](https://github.com/krisajenkins/elm-export) can do it's thing.
 We also need a FromJSON instance for the Request, and ToJSON instance for the Response.

 ```haskell